 Putting the Maverink and the Venga, side by side, shows how much downturn the Maverink really has when compared to a more "all around" shoe.

 We say this shoe is worth every penny.
 There aren't many options for kid's performance shoes, and they are all about the same price.
 An adult shoe with the same features would likely cost $170.
-Still, at $130, young climbers and parents alike might be surprised to see the price double when you make the leap from intermediate climbing shoes to these performance-driven shoes.
+Young climbers and parents alike might be surprised to see the price double when you make the leap from intermediate climbing shoes to these performance-driven shoes.
 However, these shoes are still handcrafted in Italy, and the craftsmanship is amazing; there's not a loose thread or stray stitch.
 Every material has a purpose, and everything is perfectly in its place.
 La Sportiva knows how to make a quality climbing shoe that holds up to repeated use, year after year, assuming the shoe isn't outgrown first.

 The La Sportiva Maverink is a great entry into aggressive performance shoes for kids with growing feet.
 The performance is worlds better than the intermediate climbing shoes we tested, and the P3 platform gives it just the right amount of downturn.
-Many women with small feet love it for the price and the softness with the same technical features they've grown to love in the adult model.
+Many women with small feet love it for the price and the softness with the same technical features they've grown to love in the adult models.
 The aspect of personalization that the markers add is a cool concept that kids are sure to love.